INFORMATION WE COLLECT ABOUT YOU

 - Correspondence with clients through Facebook Messenger/ Email

-• To process your claim and to get you the highest possible refund that you may be eligible for.
+- To process your claim (or any claim your spouse/civil partner may make in relation to marriage allowance) and to get you the highest possible refund that you may be eligible for.

-• To administer and protect our business and this website (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data)
+- To administer and protect our business and this website and/or app (including troubleshooting, data analysis, testing, system maintenance, support, reporting and hosting of data).

-• To use data analytics to improve our website, services, marketing, customer relationships and experiences
+- To use data analytics to improve our website and/or app, services, marketing, customer relationships and experiences.

 We will rely on the following legal bases under Article 6 of the General Data Protection Regulation for processing your personal data:

-We have carefully selected GDPR compliant processors to help us manage your claim.
+We have carefully selected GDPR-compliant processors to help us manage your claim.
 These include printing and postal delivery companies to distribute claim packs due to the high volume of claims we receive.
-These companies are both contractually obligated to protect your data under the terms of the GDPR and subject to the GDPR themselves.
+These companies are both contractually obligated to protect your data under the terms of our agreements with them and subject to the GDPR themselves.